Daniel Pearl: Video of his murder

 My name is Daniel Pearl.
 I'm a Jewish-American from Encino, California, USA.
 I come from, uh, on my father's side the family is Zionist.
 My father's Jewish, my mother's Jewish, I'm Jewish.
 My family follows Judaism.
 We've made numerous family visits to Israel.

 Pearl condemned American foreign policy in the video.
 His family stated that he did so under duress, describing him as "a proud American, and he abhorred extremist ideologies".
 They also said that he gave signals that indicated that he did not agree with what he was saying.
 Following these statements, Pearl's throat was slit, and his head was severed.

-The video was released under the name of the "National Movement for the Restoration of Pakistani Sovereignty", a pseudonym of the Jaish-e-Mohammed, with the captors repeating their earlier emailed demands for the release of all Muslim prisoners in Guantanamo Bay and repatriation of all Pakistani nationals detained by the US, the end of US presence in Pakistan and the delivery of F-16 fighter planes paid for by Pakistan in the 1980s but not delivered at the time.
+The video was released under the name of the "National Movement for the Restoration of Pakistani Sovereignty", a pseudonym of the Jaish-e-Mohammed, with the captors repeating their earlier emailed demands for the release of all Muslim prisoners in Guantanamo Bay, the repatriation of all Pakistani nationals detained by the US, the end of US presence in Pakistan, and the delivery of undelivered F-16 fighter planes paid for by Pakistan in the 1980s.
 It concluded by vowing similar attacks on Americans in Pakistan in the future.
 They warned that, if their demands were not met, they would repeat such a beheading "again and again".